Do you feel that each cold call or pitch meeting is a boring episode you just want to skip through at 10x speed?

-Which particular emotional intelligence skills should a sales team focus on?
+Which particular EQ skills should a sales team focus on?

 Skill 1 - Build empathy

 Understanding a customer's pain point is sales 101.
-But, actually putting yourself in their shoes through the entire journey of resolving this pain point will transform the way you pitch your product or solution.
+Yet, fully immersing yourself in their journey to address this concern can transform the way you offer your product or service.

 When you look at the world through your buyer's eyes, you can craft better deals for both of you.
 At the most micro-level, understanding their verbal and non-verbal communication on each sales call plays a critical role in building empathy.